How to Use Google Analytics for Ecommerce

 Once your tracking is set up, you can start monitoring key ecommerce metrics provided by Google Analytics.
 These metrics include total revenue, conversion rate, average order value, and more.
 Navigate to the “Ecommerce” section in your Google Analytics dashboard to access these insights.

-Related Article: How Much Does It Cost to Build an Ecommerce Website?
+Related Article: How to Make an Ecommerce Store

 7. Analyze User Behavior